nicolasff/webdis/README.md

 To build Webdis with support for encrypted connections to Redis, see [Building Webdis with SSL support](#building-webdis-with-ssl-support).

-# Build and run from sources
+# Build and run from source

 ```sh
 $ make clean all